 There is limited child abuse prevention programming in the county.
 Incredible Years, an evidenced-based parenting curriculum proven to reduce risk of child abuse and neglect, is a primary child abuse prevention tool used in the county.
 Unfortunately, this program has been only offered one time a year, in English and Spanish, to sixteen families per class whose children are between ages three and six.
 The YMCA sponsors the Stewards of Children initiative that educates the community about child sexual abuse.
 The Chatham County Victim Services Coordinator provides child abuse education to all kindergarten and fourth grade students in the Chatham County Schools using the Think First Stay Safe curriculum.
-Expansion of this curriculum is being considered to include a parent component and also providing this education to younger children.
-Finally, DSS offers services on a voluntary basis when requested by a parent; however, this program is small.
-The Family First Prevention Services Act will likely provide additional federal IV-E funding for child abuse prevention efforts in the upcoming years.
+This curriculum is taught every other year and builds on prior years, reinforcing learning as children get older.
+Expansion of this curriculum is being considered to include a parent; however, this program is small.
+The Family First Prevention Services Act will likely provide additional federal IV-E funding for child abuse prevention efforts in the upcoming years, however, this implementation will not be until 2021.